Q fever: Signs and symptoms

-Incubation period is usually two to three weeks.
-The most common manifestation is flu-like symptoms: abrupt onset of fever, malaise, profuse perspiration, severe headache, muscle pain, joint pain, loss of appetite, upper respiratory problems, dry cough, pleuritic pain, chills, confusion, and gastrointestinal symptoms, such as nausea, vomiting, and diarrhea.
+The incubation period is usually two to three weeks.
+The most common manifestation is flu-like symptoms: abrupt onset of fever usually around 40 °C/104 °F, malaise, profuse perspiration, severe headache, muscle pain, joint pain, loss of appetite, upper respiratory problems, dry cough, pleuritic pain, chills, confusion, and gastrointestinal symptoms, such as nausea, vomiting, and diarrhea.
 About half of infected individuals exhibit no symptoms.

-During its course, the disease can progress to an atypical pneumonia, which can result in a life-threatening acute respiratory distress syndrome, whereby such symptoms usually occur during the first four to five days of infection.
+During its course, the disease can progress to an atypical pneumonia, which can result in a life-threatening acute respiratory distress syndrome, usually occurring during the first four to five days of infection.

 Less often, Q fever causes (granulomatous) hepatitis, which may be asymptomatic or become symptomatic with malaise, fever, liver enlargement, and pain in the right upper quadrant of the abdomen.
-Whereas transaminase values are often elevated, jaundice is uncommon.
-Retinal vasculitis is a rare manifestation of Q fever.
+This hepatitis often results in the elevation of transaminase values, although jaundice is uncommon.
+Q fever can also rarely result in retinal vasculitis.

 The chronic form of Q fever is virtually identical to endocarditis (i.e. inflammation of the inner lining of the heart), which can occur months or decades following the infection.
 It is usually fatal if untreated.
 However, with appropriate treatment, the mortality falls to around 10%.

+A minority of Q fever survivors develop Q fever fatigue syndrome after acute infection, one of the more well-studied post-acute infection syndromes.
+Q fever fatigue syndrome is characterised by post-exertional malaise and debilitating fatigue.
+People with Q fever fatigue syndrome frequently meet the diagnostic criteria for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Symptoms often persist years after the initial infection.

 Diagnosis

 Diagnosis is usually based on serology (looking for an antibody response) rather than looking for the organism itself.
 Serology allows the detection of chronic infection by the appearance of high levels of the antibody against the virulent form of the bacterium.
 Molecular detection of bacterial DNA is increasingly used.
 Contrary to most obligate intracellular parasites, Coxiella burnetii can be grown in an axenic culture, but its culture is technically difficult and not routinely available in most microbiology laboratories.

-Q fever can cause endocarditis (infection of the heart valves) which may require transoesophageal echocardiography to diagnose.
+Q fever can cause infective endocarditis (infection of the heart valves), which may require transoesophageal echocardiography to diagnose.
 Q fever hepatitis manifests as an elevation of alanine transaminase and aspartate transaminase, but a definitive diagnosis is only possible on liver biopsy, which shows the characteristic fibrin ring granulomas.